CrazyLazy-Terren/imagecrop/readme.md

 }
 ```

+It's developed and tested under the React 19 environment with Tailwind CSS.
 If the styles are not applied correctly include the CSS file:

 ```jsx
 import '@crazylazy/react-image-crop/dist/index.css'